• Skip to primary navigation

 Garlic and diced onion on top of layered potato slices in a casserole dish.

-vegan cheese sauce poured over the potatoes, onion and garlic in a casserole pan.
+Vegan cheese sauce is poured over the scalloped potatoes recipe, onion, and garlic in a casserole pan.

-Cooked vegan scalloped potato recipe garnished with parsley.
+The scalloped potato recipe is garnished with parsley.

-We could have quickly eaten the pan of scalloped potatoes, but we restrained ourselves only to take some for lunch tomorrow.
+We could have eaten the pan of scalloped potatoes in one sitting, but we restrained ourselves only to take some for lunch tomorrow.

 Recipe FAQs